 Mattering is a feeling.
 Nothing matters and everything matters.
-But if you don't feel you matter, if you don't feel your life matters, then you'll live consistent with that...
+But if you don't feel your life matters, then you'll live consistent with that...

 Some mornings it is hard to write an article.

 Ultimately, when I examine the possible causes, I find that I am scattered.
 My attention flitters, and it is looking for more reasons to flitter (flitting from one thing to another.
 Move quickly in an apparently random or purposeless manner).

 It happens to me once maybe every two-three months...